 The International Society for Augmentative and Alternative Communication (ISAAC) has designated October as International Augmentative and Alternative Communication (AAC) Awareness month.
-Scope celebrates International AAC Awareness month by encouraging people to get together during October, to share a Silent Morning Tea.
+Scope celebrates International AAC Awareness month by encouraging people to get together to share a Silent Morning Tea.

 When you register to participate, we will email you a package of resources to download and use to plan and host your Silent Morning Tea.